nathan-a-macleod/TWS-TerminalWindowingSystem/README.md

 * Python 3
 * Python `psutil` package - `pip3 install psutil`

-Just run `python3 main.py` to run the program.
-When the program starts, you will see an app launcher screen with some apps you can use.
+Just run `python3 main.py` inside the `src/` folder to run the program.
+When the program starts, you will see an app launcher screen with all the installed apps.

 ## Basic Controls:
 * Up & down Arrow Keys: Highlight a selection.